LUMOS: Latent Universal Medical Priors for Segmentation: Experiments and Results

 \subsection{Datasets and Evaluation Metrics}

-The experiments are conducted on several publicly available medical imaging datasets, including Kvasir \cite{RN338}, ISIC \cite{RN336}, and TK3N \cite{RN337}. \textbf{Kvasir-SEG} consists of 1,000 colonoscopy images with corresponding pixel-level binary masks for polyp segmentation.
-Image resolutions vary across samples. \textbf{ISIC 2017} contains 2,750 dermoscopic images with expert-annotated lesion masks. \textbf{TN3K} includes 3,493 thyroid ultrasound images from 2,421 patients with pixel-level nodule annotations.
-These datasets cover a range of medical imaging modalities and segmentation tasks, providing a comprehensive evaluation of the proposed GuiDINO framework.
+The experiments are conducted on several publicly available medical imaging datasets, including Kvasir \cite{RN338}, ISIC \cite{RN336}, and TN3K \cite{RN337}. \textbf{Kvasir-SEG} consists of 1,000 colonoscopy images with corresponding pixel-level binary masks for polyp segmentation, and we use an 800/200 train/test split.
+Image resolutions vary across samples. \textbf{ISIC 2017} contains dermoscopic images with expert-annotated lesion masks, and we follow the original 2001/151 split. \textbf{TN3K} includes 3,493 thyroid ultrasound images from 2,421 patients with pixel-level nodule annotations, and we follow the original 2879/614 split.
+These datasets cover a range of medical imaging modalities and segmentation tasks, providing a comprehensive evaluation of the proposed LUMOS framework.
 We use standard evaluation metrics for medical image segmentation, including Dice coefficient, Intersection over Union (IoU), and HD95 Score, to assess the performance of our model.